kevinselwyn/nessemble/docs/pages/syntax.md

 .include "file.asm"
 ```

+> <div class="admonition note">
+> <p class="admonition-title">Note</p>
-Note: Included files share a global state with other included files and the main
+> Included files share a global state with other included files and the main
-entry point file.
+> entry point file.
 That means if a variable is defined in one file, it is
-available to all other files, provided that they are included after the
+> available to all other files, provided that they are included after the
-definition.
+> definition.
+> </div>

 ### .incpal